johnfedoruk/bangular/aio/content/guide/docs-style-guide.md

 From time to time you'll have to step away from markdown and write a portion of the document in HTML.
 Markdown allows you to mix HTML and markdown in the same document.

 Standard markdown processors don't allow you to put markdown _within_ HTML tags.
-But the Angular documentation markdown processor **supports markdown within HTML**, as long as you follow one rule:
+But the Bangular documentation markdown processor **supports markdown within HTML**, as long as you follow one rule:

 <div class="alert is-critical">